-Conduct which the ACCC proposes to authorise
+Conduct which the ACCC authorises

 - 5.6.
-The ACCC proposes to grant conditional authorisation AA1000488 to the Participating Entities in relation to the Conduct, only in so far as the Conduct is for the sole purpose of responding to the COVID-19 pandemic, and subject to the Participating Entities complying with the conditions set out in section 6. - 5.7.
+The ACCC grants conditional authorisation AA1000488 to the Participating Entities in relation to the Conduct, only in so far as the Conduct is for the sole purpose of responding to the COVID-19 pandemic, and subject to the Participating Entities complying with the conditions set out in section 6. - 5.7.
 The Conduct may involve a cartel provision within the meaning of Division 1 of Part IV of the Act, or may have the purpose or effect of substantially lessening competition within the meaning of section 45 of the Act. - 5.8.
-The ACCC proposes to grant conditional authorisation AA1000488 for a period of 6 months from the date on which final authorisation is granted. - 5.9.
-This draft determination is made on 23 July 2020.
+The ACCC grants conditional authorisation AA1000488 until 31 March 2021. - 5.9.
+This determination is made on 10 September 2020.

-6. Proposed Conditions
+6. Conditions

 6.1.
-The ACCC proposes to grant authorisation subject to the following conditions (which are the same as those that apply to the interim authorisation granted on 20 May 2020):
+The ACCC grants authorisation subject to the following conditions (which are the same as those that apply to the interim authorisation granted on 20 May 2020):